influxdata/docs-v2/content/telegraf/v1.19/external_plugins/shim.md

 The _shim_ makes it easy to extract an internal input, processor, or output plugin from the main Telegraf repo out to a stand-alone repo.
-This allows anyone to build and run it as a separate app using one of the `execd` plugins:
+This lets you build and run an internal plugin as a separate app.
+Use the `execd` plugins:
 - [inputs.execd](/plugins/inputs/execd)
 - [processors.execd](/plugins/processors/execd)